-Every member of the faculty and staff at the Kansas City and Wichita campus of the KU Medical Center plays a vital role in upholding our commitment to an ethical and legal community.
+Every member of the faculty and staff at the Kansas City, Wichita and Salina campuses of the KU Medical Center plays a vital role in upholding our commitment to an ethical and legal community.
 The KUMC Institutional Hotline is designed to support the highest standards of conduct.

-The KUMC Institutional Hotline provides a way for witnesses to report suspected violation of laws, policies or standards in a manner that facilitates resolution and assures non-retaliation.
+The KUMC Institutional Hotline provides a way for witnesses to report a suspected violation of laws, policies, or standards in a manner that facilitates resolution and assures non-retaliation.
 You can call a toll-free number or make an online report.

 Will my call or online report be confidential?

 Every report will be acted upon in a confidential manner, with notification to other appropriate individuals on a need-to-know basis.
 You may make your report anonymously if you choose, and your anonymity will be protected to the extent possible by law.

 When should I call?

 Under normal circumstances, compliance issues should first be discussed with your supervisor or study personnel.
 Many compliance questions can be resolved informally within the department.
 However, if you suspect that your supervisor may be involved, if earlier reports have not been pursued, or if you are uncomfortable with reporting in person, you are encouraged to call the Hotline.

 Who can call?